eastgenomics/Genie/README.md

 ```
 The script will print out any variants where the reference allele does not match the given FASTA file and remove them.

-Note: the VCF should then be sorted and normalised with bcftools and lifted over to GRCh38 with Picard LiftoverVcf:
+Note: the VCF should then be sorted and normalised with bcftools:
 ```
 bcftools sort data_mutations_extended.vcf \
   | bcftools norm -f Homo_sapiens.GRCh37.dna.toplevel.fa.gz \